Tintin-s/Simple-Bank-App/README.md

 # Simple-Bank-App
-A console bank app that simulates basic banking operations such as account creation, deposits, withdrawals and balance checks.
+This is a java console-based bank application that simulates basic banking operations such as account creation, deposits, withdrawals and balance checks.